Colorado 6-year-old dies after rattlesnake bite

 COLORADO SPRINGS, Colo.
 (KDVR) — The death of a Colorado child who was bitten by a rattlesnake has a family devastated and many asking questions about staying safe.

-Simon Currat was out with his sister and father for a trail bike ride when tragedy struck.
-It happened at the Bluestem Prairie Open Space in Colorado Springs.
+Simon Currat was out with his sister and father for a trail bike ride when tragedy struck at the Bluestem Prairie Open Space in Colorado Springs.

-He was bit and collapsed.
+He was bitten by a rattlesnake and collapsed.
 Simon’s father had left his phone behind and carried him to the nearest neighborhood to get help.
 At the hospital, he was treated with anti-venom but died a day later.

-Simon’s mother said he was home-schooled and a loving brother to his sister, who uses a wheelchair.
+Simon’s mother said he was home-schooled and a loving brother to his sister.
 He had also just started losing his teeth and was very excited about that.

 A fundraiser has been set up to help his family.